 Just ask the Supreme Court.
 Its judgement was made on the basis that Article 50 is not conditional on a later vote, or on a parliamentary majority for any subsequent deal.
 Article 50 is the final say, which is why Theresa May needed to seek parliament’s approval.
 Was invoking Article 50 the same as taking us out?
-The Supreme Court argued that it was – so a vote was needed.
+The Supreme Court argued that it was – therefore a vote was needed.
 So the process is now irreversible, and unconditional.
 Unless Parliament votes to ignore the referendum result and abandon Brexit, we’ll leave on 29 March.

 That’s why I backed Gina Miller in her case against the government: her argument made sense.
 Invoking Article 50 wasn’t preparing to leave, it was leaving.
 And as such, it was a decision the Prime Minister did not have the authority to take on her own.
 If parliament voted to take us into the EU then only a parliamentary vote could reverse that decision.